Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-\begin{proof}It is a small computation using Lemma \ref{lem:gen_eigen} to verify that the first three entries of $\bq_1$ and $\bq_2$ are as claimed.
-Let us turn to the $i^\text{th}$ coordinate formula when either $i\geq 3$ and $n\geq 1$ or $i\geq 1$ and $n\geq 3$.
+\begin{proof}It is a small computation using Lemma \ref{lem:gen_eigen} to verify that the first one or two entries of $\bq_1$ and $\bq_2$ are as claimed.
+Let us turn to the $2i^\text{th}$ coordinate formula when either $i\geq 3$ and $n\geq 1$ or $i\geq 1$ and $n\geq 3$.

-Referring to the statement of Lemma \ref{lem:gen_eigen}, each of $\Phi(x^2\scp_n)$ and $-\Phi(x^{p+1}\scp_n)$ contributes two summations, which we call the left-side sum and the right-side sum as in the previous proof.
-Let us evaluate the left-side sums first.
+Determining $\bq_n$ requires computing $\Phi(x^2\scp_{2,n})$ and $\Phi(x^{p+1}\scp_{2,n})$.
+For each of these reductions, Lemma \ref{lem:gen_eigen} provides a formula involving two summations that we again call the left-side sum and the right-side sum.
+We evaluate the two left-side sums first.